PrimeLens/django-notes/drf/DRF.md

 1. from the command line enter the shell<br/>
   `source ../bin/activate`
 2. `python manage.py startapp profiles_api`
-3. add the app in to INSTALLED_APPS
+3. edit settings.py and add the app in to INSTALLED_APPS

 ```
 INSTALLED_APPS = [